hbctraining/BMI714_Intro_to_HPC/lessons/sbatch_Rexercise.md

    * Specify the output file name (`-o`)
    * Specify the error file name (`-e`)

-4. Load the required modules.
+4. Add the line of code to load the required modules.
 5. Add the line of code to run the R script.
-6. Save the file and exit vim.
+6. Save the file and exit the nano text editor.

 ### Run the script to start a new job on O2